Azure/azure-sdk-for-js/sdk/servicebus/service-bus/samples-v1/README.md

 # Getting started with samples

-**NOTE**: Samples for @azure/service-bus v1.1.x are available [here](https://github.com/Azure/azure-sdk-for-js/tree/master/sdk/servicebus/service-bus/samples-v1)

 ## Install the library

 There are three ways to work with the samples.

 - Download the sample package from [docs.microsoft.com/samples](https://docs.microsoft.com/samples) by browsing to the Azure Service Bus product and choosing either JavaScript or TypeScript in the list of languages.
 - Copy the sample file you want to a folder of your choice and use `npm` to install its requisite dependencies, then edit the file to add the necessary credentials and information, finally running it with NodeJS.
-- In case you have cloned this repo, run `npm install` in either the `samples/javascript` or `samples/typescript` folder to install the library as well as other dependencies that are required by some of the samples.
+- In case you have cloned this repo, run `npm install` in either the `samples-v1/javascript` or `samples-v1/typescript` folder to install the library as well as other dependencies that are required by some of the samples.

 ## Get connection string for Service Bus & names for Queues/Topics/Subscriptions